 Our only regret from the hunt was Dallen filling his tag really fast.
 We really wanted to explore the ranch for 5 days, in the mountains that our ancestors spent so much time of their lives in.

 Awesome buck Dallen!
 I was so glad to get to experience this hunt with you.

-We had all sorts of gear loaded in the Rubicon prepared to survive on the mountain in extreme cold temperatures.
+We had all sorts of gear loaded in the Rubicon prepared to survive on the mountain in extremely cold temperatures.
 Two things I didn't take I would take if I were to do this again would be a good large hand saw or chainsaw to cut downed trees out of the trail.
-And the other thing would be a couple extra containers of gas.
+And the other thing would be a couple of extra containers of gas.
 We burnt near a half a tank of gas getting from the gas station in Morgan to Devil's Slide then up the mountain and back down to Morgan.
-If we had to turn around of come out the Devil's Slide gate we might have burnt 3/4 of a tank of gas in the one day.
+If we had to turn around and come out the Devil's Slide gate we might have burnt 3/4 of a tank of gas in the one day.

 Coming up through Frank Hollow in Dry Creek at first light.
 Dry Creek is beautiful but I feel it is more of an elk and moose area than a mule deer area.
-Notice the two track road, it's the width of a side-by-side ATV.
+Notice the two-track road, it's the width of a side-by-side ATV.
 I doubt any vehicles besides ATVs ever use this road, a perfect road for my Rubicon. :)